Leyner-Andres-Bejarano-Palacios/data-structures-and-algorithms/ReadMe.md

 There are three important sorting algoritms, the quicksort, the mergesort and heapsort.
 In this readMe file we will mention some other sorting algoritms but it is very likely that you will never use them.

 Quicksort is the most used, it has a time complexity of O(nlogn), space complexity of O(logn) and operate in place.
 It can have a time complexity of O(2^n) in its worst case escenario (when they array is already sorted and when all of the elements are the same) but for most cases it is faster than heapsort and mergesort.
-Quicksort is one of the best examples that a better time complexity is not always a better algoritm given the existence of sorting algoritms like  .
-These are some of the few cases where a better time complexity does not mean a better algoritm, but again, these are isolated cases, for most cases a better time complexity means more scalability.

-Another edge case where quicksort is not the most optmial option is when the dataset is really tiny (like 15 elements) in these case insert sort could be faster, but in competitive programming or in real life algoritms are expected to scale
+One edge case where quicksort is not the most optmial option is when the dataset is really tiny (like 15 elements) in these case insert sort could be faster, but in competitive programming or in real life algoritms are expected to scale.

 The purpose of this Readme file is give you the skill for a competitive-programing like situation. for a more in detail explanation of quicksort performance and worst case scenario I recommend the book "Thomas H. Cormen, Charles E. Leiserson, Ronald L. Rivest, Clifford Stein Introduction to Algorithms, Third Edition  2009".